Tips for Hiring an SEO Agency in 2020

 You should expect a digital marketing dashboard showing your metrics and outcomes clearly.

-SEO is a risky business (in the wrong hands) and the effects of having your website wiped off the search engines can be devastating to a business.
+In the wrong hands, SEO can actually damage your search rankings.
+The effects of having your website wiped off the search engines can be devastating to a business.
 To mitigate the risk, all SEO companies should carry adequate insurance and be able to show you written evidence of their cover.

 Does your SEO agency carry the necessary insurance?
 Always ask to see the insurance documents and make sure they are bona fide!